MathildeDTU/41934-Advanced-BIM-F22/README.md

 #### 9./10.
 Tool/workflow and delivery
 The worflow and the necessary steps are described in section 4 "Description of the process of the workflow".

+# The video describing the tool
+The 2 minute video gives a shot introduction to the purpose of the tool, together with a guidiance on how to use it and what the future visions for it is.

 # Future work
-As described in the description video, the vision for the future of this tool is illustrated below.
+As described in the description video, the vision for the future of this tool is illustrated below in Figure 2-4.
-The main window would contain the initial check of whether each component has a referenced material.
+The main window (Figure 2) would contain the initial check of whether each component has a referenced material.
 By selecting e.g. walls, it would show a 3D view of the missing information.
 Additionally, the user would be presented with a secondary window, showing the total amounts of each material.

 ![Vision1](https://user-images.githubusercontent.com/112398958/204106106-54b5508a-cba4-4247-b8ec-e25f4ed049ff.PNG)
-Figure 2: The main window.
+*Figure 2: The main window.*

-A user-friendly change would be to expand a window when selecting a component; and being able to suggest changes (like on Github), which would notify the architects upstream of what information is needed and how it can be solved.
+A user-friendly change would be to expand a window when selecting a component; and being able to suggest changes (like on Github), which would notify the architects upstream of what information is needed and how it can be solved (Figure 3).

 ![Vision2](https://user-images.githubusercontent.com/112398958/204106110-2726eb63-063d-48a6-9121-0ba58fee87ca.PNG)
-Figure 3: Exansion of window when selecting a component.
+*Figure 3: Exansion of window when selecting a component.*

-Alternative versions for checking the presence of material properties for daylighting, indoor climate, etc. could be developed as a more advanced version of the tool.
+Alternative versions for checking the presence of material properties for daylighting, indoor climate, etc. could be developed as a more advanced version of the tool (Figure 4).

 ![Vision3](https://user-images.githubusercontent.com/112398958/204106116-10d325f7-8188-4255-abe9-72b926b0c2bc.PNG)
-Figure 4: Alternative checks.
+*Figure 4: Alternative checks.*